LuongPhuHoa/socfish/README.md

 > ./install.sh

-# How to uninstall SocFish
+# How to uninstall socfish

 > cd socfish